nic-gibson/xproc-tools/README.md

 ## Introduction ##
 This is a small set of useful XProc tools that have developed over time to provide a framework for transformation of content from one XML format to another.
 These are primarily used when transformation makes most sense as a sequence of transformations.

-All of these can be used via the ExPath package file or directly from the _src_ directory.
-The import URIs for each step (when using ExPath) are given below.
+All of these can be used via the ExPath package file or directly from the _xproc_ directory.
+Each of the tools is available from  **`"http://xml.corbas.co.uk/xml/xproc-tools/"`** but use of the included *catalog.xml* file is encouraged.
+Note that all URLs referenced in the tools (both XProc and XSLT) use absolute URLs and will load from **xml.corbas.co.uk** unless the catalog is used.

 ## Namespace ##